 And so, here it is, my tribute to the joy that rainbow babies bring to the world, and dedicated to Daniel, and Aleigha and the colour and beauty they have brought to their family’s lives.

 Yesterday was a day of nostalgia.
 I found myself looking back over the past 16 years and thinking of the road I have travelled.
 The reason for my reflection?
 This boy.
 The one I call “Jabelone”.
+The very reason that I took up family photography in the first place.
 (He used to say his name as “Jab-in”, and it kind of evolved from that).

 Today, marks 16 years since I met him for the first time.
 It was the day that I became a mother.
 It was the day that I changed forever.
 It was the day that I felt I finally had a place and a purpose in the world.